-A notable strength of the program is that most faculty are licensed professional engineers in California and have practical experience in industry.
-Thus, faculty bring an ability to relate theory to practice and the program prepares the student for the profession as well as for advanced study.
-Emphasis is placed on design which is the definition and solution of engineering problems in a practical manner.
-Lower division, and first semester junior year coursework, provides the preparation for design in courses such as mathematics, physics, descriptive geometry, CAD, surveying, computer applications, and engineering economics.
-Design courses are available to students in their last three semesters including a senior design project course in the final semester.
+- The BSCE degree is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology, Inc. (EAC/ABET). - A notable strength of the program is that most faculty are licensed professional engineers in California and have practical experience in industry.
+Thus, faculty bring an ability to relate theory to practice, and the program prepares the student for the profession as well as for advanced study. - Emphasis is placed on design that is the definition and solution of engineering problems in a practical manner.
+Lower division, and first semester junior year course work, provides the preparation for design in courses such as mathematics, physics, descriptive geometry, CAD, surveying, computer applications, and engineering economics.
+Design courses are available to students in their last three semesters including a senior design project course in the final semester. - Class sizes are small providing for close interaction between students and faculty.
+This interaction is enhanced in laboratory courses that are an integral part of the curriculum.